guigolab/ipsa-nf/README.md

 And if `--microexons` is used:

-* D01 - aggregated 2-splits
+* `D01` - aggregated 2-splits
-* D02 - aggregated constrained 2-splits
+* `D02` - aggregated constrained 2-splits
-* D06 - extracted microexons from constrained 2-splits
+* `D06` - extracted microexons from constrained 2-splits

 ## Requirements

 IPSA-nf is configured to run using the [Docker](https://www.docker.com/) container engine by default.
 See the included [Dockerfile](docker/Dockerfile) for the configuration details.

-For this only the following dependencies have to be met:
+In order to run the pipeline with Doecker the following dependencies have to be met:

 * Java 7/8
 * [Nextflow](https://www.nextflow.io) 0.24.x (or higher)
 * [Docker](https://www.docker.com/) 1.10 (or higher)

-The pipeline can also be used without Docker by installing on your system the following software components (natively or by using [Environemnt Modules](http://modules.sourceforge.net/)):
+The pipeline can also be used without Docker by installing the following software components on your system (natively or by using [Environemnt Modules](http://modules.sourceforge.net/)):

 * [maptools](https://github.com/pervouchine/maptools)
 * [sjcount](https://github.com/pervouchine/sjcount)